ahmadaliyu/chuck-noris-app/README.md

 # Getting Started

-To get started with an Expo project, you can follow these steps:
+To get started with the Expo project, you can follow these steps:

 - Clone the project from the GitHub repository.